2 electrocuted in two districts - Countryside - observerbd.com

 |

-Two people were electrocuted in separate incidents in two districts- Bogura and Brahmanbaria, in three days.
+Two people were electrocuted in separate incidents in two districts- Bogura and Dinajpur, in four days.

-NANDIGRAM, BOGURA: An electrician was electrocuted in Nandigram Upazila of the district on Friday afternoon.
+NANDIGRAM, BOGURA: A boy was electrocuted in Nandigram Upazila of the district on Tuesday.

-The deceased was identified as Rezwan, 18, a resident of Muraridighi Village in the upazila.
+Deceased Liton Ahmed, 12, a construction worker, was the son of Abdul Mannan, a resident of Koigari Village in the upazila.

-Local sources said Rezwan came in contact with a live electric wire while working to connect electricity in the area in the afternoon, which left him dead on the spot.
+Local sources said he came in contact with a live electric wire in Collegepara area at around 12pm while he was working, which left him critically injured.

+He was rushed to Bogura Shaheed Ziaur Rahman Medical College Hospital, where the on-duty doctor declared him dead.

+Khorshed Alam, councillor of Ward No. 7 in Nandigram Municipality, confirmed the incident.

-NABINAGAR, BRAHMANBARIA: A boy was electrocuted in Nabinagar Upazila of the district on Wednesday afternoon.
+DINAJPUR: A man was electrocuted in Hakimpur Upazila of the district on Saturday.

-Deceased Md Mustakim, 12, was the son of Sahid Mia, a resident of Kurighar Village in the upazila.
+The deceased was identified as Yeasin Arafat, 42, a resident of Manosapur Village in the upazila.

-The deceased's family sources said Mustakim came in contact with a live electric wire in the afternoon when he was collecting plum fruits on the roof of a tin-shed house, which left him critically injured.
+Local sources said the man came in contact with a live electric wire while working at his home in the evening, which left him critically injured.

-He was rushed to Brahmanbaria Sadar Hospital, where the on-duty doctor declared him dead.
+He was taken to Hakimpur Upazila Health Complex, where the on-duty doctor declared him dead.